That-Dev-Girl-Sites/jhalabi.com/_posts/2017-04-20-keyboard-navigation-with-carousels.md

 ## Solution, take 2.

-I then disabled Javascript on the page.
+I then disabled JavaScript on the page.
 The carousel HTML looked and acted completely fine.
-This was because we styled the slides to display as individual cards for non-Javascript users.
+This was because we styled the slides to display as individual cards for non-JavaScript users.
 I was able to tab from card to card with my keyboard.
 Aha!
-The issue is obviously in the Javascript.
+The issue is obviously in the JavaScript.

 ## Solution, take 3.